 The Sustainability Council was founded in 2012 by faculty members as a way to encourage sustainability initiatives on campus.
 With the creation of a Center for Sustainability at UWG, the Council has become the institutional body tasked with pursuing the Center's mission and vision.
-The Council meets regularly with the aim to pursue and promote sustainability on campusand in the community.
+The Council meets regularly with the aim to pursue and promote sustainability on campus and in the community.
 Taskforces are formed to pursue particular goals.
 Council meetings and taskforces are open to anyone who is interested.
-Mission and charter, current representatives, and minutes of past meeting can be found in the column to the left.
+Mission and charter, current representatives, and minutes of past meetings can below.

 The Sustainability Council has twelve permanent seats with a representative from each College or School and the Library (7), a representative from Business and Finance (1), Student Affairs (1), University Advancement (1), Student Government (1) and one at large member (1).

-- College of Arts and Humanities, Patrick Erben
+- College of Arts and Humanities, Philip Bergquist

-- College of Science and Mathematics, Shea Rose
+- College of Science and Mathematics, Philip Heard

 - University Advancement, Kevin Hemphill